 Johann Wolfgang von Goethe (1749-1832) is considered the most important German poet and head of the literary era of German classical music.
-He was an all-rounder, because he dealt scientifically with botany, anatomy, zoology, mineralogy, meteorology, optics and color theory and he was last but not least also a wine expert.
-Goethe has given the wine and the women in short form the following monument: "A girl and a glass of wine, alleviate all hardship, and who does not kiss and who does not drink, who is long dead!"
+He was a multi-talent, because he dealt scientifically with botany, anatomy, zoology, mineralogy, meteorology, optics and color theory and he was last but not least also a wine expert.
+Goethe has given the wine and the women in short form the following monument: "A girl and a glass of wine, alleviate all hardship, and who does not kiss and who does not drink, is long dead!"
 Wine and wine culture has in his Life played a big role.

 In his father's house belonged wine and Weingenuss to everyday life.
-Goethe's father also owned vineyards of his own, as Goethe describes in "Dichtung und Wahrheit 1 / IV" as follows: "My father owned a vineyard in front of the Friedberger Tore, where he planted and maintained the rows of asparagus rows with great care.
-Almost every day in the good season, my father did not go out, since we were allowed to accompany him most of the time, and from the first produce of spring to the last of autumn we enjoyed ourselves. " at today's Friedberger Landstraße between Bethmannpark and Friedberger Platz.
+Goethe's father also had his own vineyards, which Goethe described in "Poetry and Truth 1 / IV" as follows: "My father owned a vineyard in front of Friedberger Tore, where he planted and maintained the rows of asparagus rows with great care.
+Almost every day in the good season, my father did not go out, since we were allowed to accompany him most of the time, and thus enjoyed and enjoyed the first produce from spring to the last of autumn. " This vineyard can be found at today's Friedberger Landstraße between Bethmannpark and Friedberger Platz.
 Goethe's grandfather on his mother's side was the mayor.
 Johann Wolfgang Textor.
-He was head of the judiciary in Frankfurt for life, as well as innkeeper and wine merchant.
+He was head of the justice system in Frankfurt for life, as well as innkeeper and wine merchant.
 From him, Goethe's mother inherited a considerable number of wine barrels from the excellent wine vintages 1706, 1719, 1726 and 1748.
 They were stored in the basement of the Goethe House on the Hirschgraben.
-When the mother moved to a new apartment on Roßmarkt in 1795 and sold the house to wine merchant Blum for 22,000 gulden, Goethe received a share of 1,000 gulden from the proceeds of the wine and a handsome collection of excellent wines vintages,
+When the mother moved to a new apartment on Roßmarkt in 1795 and sold the house to wine merchant Blum for 22,000 guilders, Goethe received a share of 1,000 guilders from the proceeds of the wine and a handsome collection of excellent wines vintages,

 Since early youth, Goethe regularly drank wine and that also explains that he was very well-tolerated and hardly ever got drunk (in a letter of 16.10.1767 - at the age of 18 - he writes however "that he was drunk as a beast " ).
-Excessive drinking with (then customary) subsequent smashing of glasses but he refused.
+Excessive drinking with (then usual) subsequent smashing of glasses but he refused.
 Preferred wine was Frankenwein (Riesling) from its nearer home Franconia which he also best tolerated and enjoyed a lighter-caliber lunch at noon.
 To his absolute favorite wine counted a Würzburger stone, but also wines from the still famous single layers Hochheim and Castle Johannisberg, For a 30-day spa stay in Carlsbad in 1820, he took a barrel Würzburger (volume of 80 Bouteillen).
-According to invoices still received, he regularly received wine from all over Europe from a total of 40 wine merchants from the cities of Frankfurt, Worms, Erfurt and Reims.
-These include Tokajer, Egerer, Ofner (Hungary), Melniker (Czech Republic), Lacrima Christi (Italy), Malaga, Tinto de Rota (dessert wine from Spain), Champagne, Graves, Alsatian, Languedoc, Burgundy (France) and Ruster (Austria).
-The friend of him Friedrich von Schiller (1759-1805) ordered about him at the Erfurt dealer Ramann Wein and was also advised by Goethe or listened to his recommendations.
+According to still received bills, he regularly received wine from all over Europe from a total of 40 wine merchants from the cities of Frankfurt, Worms, Erfurt and Reims.
+These include Tokajer, Egerer, Ofner (Hungary), Melniker (Czech Republic), Lacrima Christi (Italy), Malaga, Tinto de Rota (dessert wine from Spain), Champagne, Graves, Alsatian, Languedoc, Burgundy (France) and Rust (Austria).
+The friend of his friend Friedrich von Schiller (1759-1805) ordered about him at the Erfurt dealer Ramann Wein and was also advised by Goethe or listened to his recommendations.

 In a letter to the wine merchant Ramann dated 2.5.1816 he ordered "half a bucket of Würzburger and half a bucket of Alsatian, because filling the missing gaps in my wine storage, this time more need than ever" (a bucket was at that time about 60 liters ).
 The year 1811 with the famous one often mentioned in the literature 1811er was (especially in Germany) a very good one vintage, Goethe often raved about the "Eilfer", which he sent by letter to the famous winery Bassermann-Jordan ordered.
 From a banquet in the house of the poet Clemens Brentano (1778-1842) is reported: "From the good Rhine wines he could drink a terrible amount, especially from the penalty" .
 Goethe especially preferred wine; beer he rarely drank because he did not tolerate it.
 His wife Christiane shared the passion for wine with him.
-In many of his letters and writings are always the themes of wine, viticulture and wine enjoyment.
+In many of his letters and writings are always the themes of wine, wine and wine enjoyment.
 He was also very interested in the art of winemaking and the phenology of the vine and made over it many remaining drawings.
 Goethe was obviously inspired by wine enjoyment for his immortal works.
 In this context, he remarked: "Others are sleeping off their intoxication, with me he is on paper!"
-And in a letter of 25.1.1781 he wrote: "Last night I drank a bottle of champagne and helped the literature."
+And in a letter of January 25, 1781, he wrote: "Last night I drank a bottle of champagne and helped literature."